viewtool/I2C_Adapter/LinuxGCC_USB_PWM_Test/README.md

 # PWM_Test
-An LinuxGCC project to test PWM.
+A LinuxGCC project to test PWM.